 “My spot is solidified if you ask me (what else?)/My name is identified as "that king"/I'll let y'all worry about a list/ I'm on some other shit/A difference between accomplishments and astonishments/ You know what time it is, ante up, this is in forever/ Y'all got till April the 7th to get ya'll shit together”

 Like a true bully, Kendrick wants his final attack to be directed at the ego.
 Solidifying spots brings into question where Drake is in hip-hop history.
-Since being outed for using a writer(s), it has placed an asterisk by his name―he’ll be unable to claim being the best rapper without being questioned about the revealing.
+Since being outed for using a writer(s), it has placed an asterisk by his name―he’ll be unable to claim the title of best rapper without being questioned about the revealing.
 This could be a jab at Drake’s uncertain solidification when it's all said and done.
 Drake has said he's "top 5," and even, "I'm top two and I'm not the two," but he has yet to declare himself "the greatest rapper alive" like Kendrick; it's as if the words can't leave his lips.

 In 2016, MTV's silly "Hottest MC in the Game" list placed Drake as 2nd while Kendrick is 8th.
 Kendrick could be acknowledging the list and how little it means to him.
 He doesn’t need MTV’s validation, he is without question hailed as rap’s king and that was determined without any list.
 The last line has the most likeliness to be aimed at Drake, a rapper who won a plethora of awards but didn’t drop many jaws with the release of Views.
 Unless “The Heart Part 4” was written and recorded within a week's time, it's unlikely any of these references pertain to More Life.